zsquareplusc/python-msp430-tools/README-msp430-jtag.txt

                         Registers can be written like "R15=123" or "R4=0x55" A string can be written to memory with "0x2e0=hello" --parameter can be given more than once --result=value        Read results from funclets.
-"Rall" read all registers (case insensitive) "R15" reads R15 etc. Address ranges can be read with "0x2e0-0x2ff". see also --upload.
+"Rall" reads all registers (case insensitive) "R15" reads R15 etc. Address ranges can be read with "0x2e0-0x2ff".
+See also --upload.
-                        --result can be given more than once --timeout=value       Abort the funclet after the given time in seconds if it does not exit no itslef. (default 1)
+                        --result can be given more than once.
+  --timeout=value       Abort the funclet after the given time in seconds
+                        if it does not exit no itself. (default 1)

-Note: writing and/or reading RAM before and/or after running a funclet may not work as expected on devices with the JTAG bug like the F123.
+Note: writing and/or reading RAM before and/or after running a funclet may not
+      work as expected on devices with the JTAG bug like the F123.
+Note: Only possible with MSP430mspgcc.dll, not other backends.

 Program flow specifiers:

-  -e, --masserase       Mass Erase (clear all flash memory)
+  -e, --masserase       Mass Erase (clear all flash memory).
-                        Note: SegmentA on F2xx is NOT erased, that must be done separately with --erase=0x1000 -m, --mainerase       Erase main flash memory only --eraseinfo           Erase info flash memory only (0x1000-0x10ff) --erase=address       Selectively erase segment at the specified address --erase=adr1-adr2     Selectively erase a range of segments -E, --erasecheck      Erase Check by file
+                        Note: SegmentA on F2xx is NOT erased, that must be done separately with --erase=0x1000 -m, --mainerase       Erase main flash memory only.
+  --eraseinfo           Erase info flash memory only (0x1000-0x10ff).
+  --erase=address       Selectively erase segment at the specified address.
+  --erase=adr1-adr2     Selectively erase a range of segments.
+  -E, --erasecheck      Erase Check by file.
-  -p, --program         Program file
+  -p, --program         Program file.
-  -v, --verify          Verify by file
+  -v, --verify          Verify by file.
   --secure              Blow JTAG security fuse.
                         Note: This is not reversible, use with care!
                         Note: Not supported with the simple parallel port adapter (7V source required).

 The order of the above options matters!
 The table is ordered by normal execution order.
-For the options "Epv" a file must be specified.
+For the options "E", "p" and "v" a file must be specified.
 Program flow specifiers default to "p" if a file is given.
 Don't forget to specify "e", "eE" or "m" when programming flash!
 "p" already verifies the programmed data, "v" adds an additional